Magnificent Acadia and Bar Harbor: Hikes and Lobsters

 After quite a few photographs of the landscape and a well-deserved break, we retraced our steps back to the parking lot.

 Here I must warn future hikers that some of the portions which had gravel were quite slippery.
-Right footwear is a must as with any hike.
+The right footwear is a must as with any hike.

 Famished from our hike, we drove straight to Jordan Pond House Restaurant for a late lunch.
 Nestled close to the clear calm waters of the Jordan Pond, the place offered a gift shop and an information center as well.